Characterization of Dirichlet-to-Neumann maps via the Born approximation: Introduction

+Therefore, in this setting, it makes sense \textit{a priori} to define the Born approximation $\gb_1$ as a function/distribution satisfying:

+where $\Pi_+:L^2(\IS^1)\To\cH_+$ denotes the orthogonal projection.
+A characterization for $\gb_1$ based on this \textit{Ansatz}, which turns out to be equivalent to solving the moment problem \eqref{e:gen_moment_prob} with respect to the basis of spherical harmonics, is given in \Cref{s:sec_disk}.
+More generally, the structure of $\gb_{\si}$ for $\si=\sigma_{\ka,2}$ on $\ID$ with $\ka<\lambda_{0,1}^2$ is also investigated through the moment problem \eqref{e:gen_moment_prob} (again with respect to the basis $(e_m)_{m\in \N}$ of spherical harmonics in $\IS^1$).
+In particular, \eqref{e:gen_moment_prob} is shown to possess at most one solution in this case.

-Finally, we give numerical experiments illustrating the use of \eqref{e:gen_moment_prob} in several examples of non-radial $\ga$ for $\si = \si_{\ka,2}$ as defined by \eqref{e:si_ga} on the unit disk $\Om = \IB^2 = \ID$ in $\R^2$.
-Moments are taken with respect to the basis $(e_m)_{m\in \N}$ of spherical harmonics in $\IS^1$.
+We also numerically explore the structure and properties of the Born approximation as defined by \eqref{e:gen_moment_prob} through several examples of non-radial $\ga$, for $\si = \si_{\ka,2}$ on the unit disk in $\R^2$.
+These experiments are presented in \Cref{s:numerical}.
 This choice of $\si$ has the advantage of providing good \textit{a priori} knowledge of the corresponding solutions $u_m^\si$ and encompasses the framework in which we have rigorously proved the existence of the Born approximation.

-These experiments are presented in \Cref{s:numerical}.
 First, we study the ability of the Born approximation $\gb_1$ to recover different bump perturbations of the conductivity $\si = 1$ (which corresponds to $\ka=0$).
 Second, we analyze how the resolution deteriorates with depth.
 Third, we consider conductivities that are perturbations of $\si_{\ka,2}$ and analyze the difference between the Born approximations $\gb_{\si_{\ka,2}}$ and $\gb_{\si_{0,2}}$.
 This experiment illustrates the significant advantage of using a good prior for $\sigma$.
 In fact, we show that the correct perturbation can be recovered from $\gb_{\si_{\ka,2}}$ even in the presence of screening effects (low conductivity at the boundary), while $\gb_{\si_{0,2}}$ is completely useless for this task (see \cref{Fig:kappa+}).
 Finally, we study how the method deals with discontinuous conductivities and noisy data in experiments 4 and 5, respectively.